-Social trading is what happens when you combine elements of social media with forex trading.
+Also known as social trading, copy trading is what happens when you combine elements of social media with forex trading.
 It allows new traders to observe, learn, and copy trades of the most successful traders on a platform.

-A few forex companies (such as etoro and Zulutrade) have integrated social trading in their platforms.
-In return, they have reported a spike in the number new client acquisition and retention.
-This is because Social trading features keep clients engaged.
-Imagine trading on a platform that allows you to see what other traders are buying or selling?
-Would you ever want to leave?
+Many forex brokers (such as HotForex and Exness) have integrated copy trading in their platforms.
+In return, they have reported a spike in the number of new client acquisition and retention of older ones.
+This is because copy trading features keep clients engaged and profitable for longer.

 Personally, I first heard of social trading a few years ago, but I never paid that much attention to it.

 I have always wanted to do all the hard research and market analysis for myself.
 That way, if something went wrong with any of my trades, I would only have myself to hold responsible.

 Then, I was making a lot of money using a forex robot (EA) that I had developed.
 I was doing so well that I thought I could give myself some time off to indulge in an expensive hobby.
 I had the money and the time.
 So, I decided to explore forex copy trading.